DovydasTEDS/dovydasteds.github.io/_posts/tutorials/2022-12-01-discord-active-developer-badge-tutorial.md

 **NOTE:** Make sure you have the “Use data to improve Discord” setting enabled under User Settings > Privacy & Safety otherwise you won't be able to be marked as eligible.

 Credits to [hackermondev](https://github.com/hackermondev) for making the repository for this to work.
+Thanks for reading!